-School of Social & Cultural Studies: Political Science Department
+School of Social & Cultural Studies: Political Science and International Relations Department

-While studying the way our everyday lives are shaped by politics, a political science major or minor develops strong critical thinking and analytical skills.
+Delving into the way our everyday lives are shaped by politics, students who study political science and international relations develop strong critical thinking and analytical skills.
 In addition, our program focuses on the cultivation of strong research and writing, as well as oral presentation skills.
 Moreover, our focus on the underlying theories that drive political behavior gives our students a deep understanding of why things happen in the world of politics.

 Students receive expert advice from faculty mentors on courses and other academic issues and have close working relationships with dedicated professionals who can advise them on the next step in their career, whether it be law school, graduate school or a job in government or in the private sector.

-The Political Science Department’s mission is to create graduates who are nationally competitive for positions in graduate programs, law schools, government, and other professional positions.
+The Political Science and International Relations Department’s mission is to create graduates who are nationally competitive for positions in graduate programs, law schools, government, and other professional positions.
 We seek to instill in our students a sense of personal excellence and the habits of confident, life-long learners.